liangchunn/liangchunn.github.io/posts/sleep-in-async-contexts.md

 }
 ```

-> `Pin`? `Poll`?
+> `Pin{:rs}`? `Poll{:rs}`?
 What the hell is this?
 Let me see the definitions... oh, okay nevermind.

-Suffice to say I quietly stepped away from this, and I just _never_ return `Future`-y things from functions or even try to touch `Future` related things by using `async fn` and `.await` everywhere that I could.
-Maybe one day I am able to muster the confidence and invest time to _truly_ understand the underlying mechanism of `Future`s.
+Suffice to say I quietly stepped away from this, and I just _never_ return `Future{:rs}`-y things from functions or even try to touch `Future{:rs}` related things by using `async fn{:rs}` and `.await{:rs}` everywhere that I could.
+Maybe one day I am able to muster the confidence and invest time to _truly_ understand the underlying mechanism of `Future{:rs}`s.

-Don't get me wrong, I am quite satisfied with how Rust handles async and being extremely explicit, but I do wish there was some tool that would have caught this issue for me, which would have in turn make working with `async` easier.
+Don't get me wrong, I am quite satisfied with how Rust handles async and being extremely explicit, but I do wish there was some tool that would have caught this issue for me, which would have in turn make working with `async{:rs}` easier.

 ### Take aways